seharanul17/interactive_keypoint_estimation/README.md

 ## Pre-trained model

-Since the file size of the pre-trained model is over 100MB, we can not upload the model on the CMT submission file.
+Since the file size of the pre-trained model is over 100MB, we can not upload the model on the GitHub page.
 Therefore, to test the pre-trained model, you should download the model file from this [link](https://www.dropbox.com/sh/m53iqw9loddqhfq/AAD0KuCCxpXsBE435Hw3KJU8a?dl=0).

 ## Training